RMerl/asuswrt-merlin/README-merlin.txt

    - CHANGED: Connections list under System Log will now progressively display the result while the router is still resolving IPs (if that option was enabled).
+   - CHANGED: OpenVPN client password hidden by default (and added checkbox to display it similar to what Asus added to the System page)
    - FIXED: Sysinfo page was reporting IPv6 as reason for CTF to be disabled - since 372 that is only true for ARM devices.